sgspencer2618/deep-learning-options-pricer/README.md

 - Tune hyperparameters (e.g., max_depth, learning_rate) with Bayesian optimization.
 - Generate and overlay Buy/Sell signals on a price chart to visualize model-driven trading decisions.

-In future projects, I would like to add functionality for other stocks, as well as provide additional insights to users - potentially implementing a UI and integrating stock price dashboards for real-time functionality and useability.
+In future versions, I plan to add functionality for other stocks, as well as provide additional insights to users - potentially implementing a UI and integrating stock price dashboards for real-time functionality and useability.

 ## How To Use